-Bootmgr stands for Windows Boot Manager.
-The term is used in reference to a minute piece of software that gets loaded from the volume boot code.
-Bootmgr is used to execute winload.exe, which is the Windows boot loader.
-When launched, the boot directory of the partition, which is set as “active,” is located, causing important drivers and core parts of the PC to start loading.
+Bootmgr is an acronym for Windows Boot Manager, a small software that initiates winload.exe, the Windows boot loader.
+Upon launch, the boot directory of the active partition is located, causing drivers and core PC components to start loading.

 Sometimes, the Bootmgr may not exist.
 Usually, a black screen pops up, displaying a “Bootmgr is Missing.
 Press Ctrl Alt+Del to restart” message.
 This error message usually pops up a few moments after you have turned on your PC, right after the completion of the Power On Self Test.
 A “CDBOOT: Couldn’t find Bootmgr” message also shows that you’re experiencing the same problems.
 If you’re using Windows XP and get an “NTLDR is missing” message, it means that your PC may have been affected by the same problem.

 The main reason why Bootmgr may be missing is that the file has been lost.
 The leading causes of the loss could include:

 - Damaged or loosely fitted hard disk interface cables